survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

+{pagebreak}

 ## Using dependency source maps

 Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
 Without setting it up against the package, you get a minified debug output.
-Often you can skip this step as it's a special case.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it's possible to use the [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin/) or `EvalSourceMapDevToolPlugin` instead.
 The latter is a more limited alternative, and as stated by its name, it's handy for generating `eval` based source maps.

 Both plugins can allow more granular control over which portions of the code you want to generate source maps for, while also having strict control over the result with `SourceMapDevToolPlugin`.
-Using either plugin allows you to skip the `devtool` option altogether.
+Using either plugin allows you to skip the `devtool` option.

 Given webpack matches only `.js` and `.css` files by default for source maps, you can use `SourceMapDevToolPlugin` to overcome this issue.
 This can be achieved by passing a `test` pattern like `/\.(js|jsx|css)($|\?)/i`.